 - 1 whole bay leaf

-Bring to a slow rolling boil.
-Turn the heat down to medium-low and allow to simmer, stirring often, for about 3 hours.
+- Bring to a slow rolling boil.
+Turn the heat down to medium-low and allow to simmer, stirring often, for about 3 hours (it should reduce and thicken).